krishna-alapati/codetest/README.md

 How to run the project
 ======================
-- Run the following command inside the codetest folder to build the application and deploy in tomcat 7
+- Run the following command inside the codetest folder to build, test and deploy the application in tomcat 7

   mvn clean compile install tomcat7:run